Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Goðafoss waterfall at Strandir

-Now let me show you what you can expect to see on the scenic drive to Strandir - this is not a complete guide though, just what I experienced on my day-trip to Strandir.
+Now I would like to show you what you can expect to see on the scenic drive to Strandir.
+This is not a complete guide, though, just what I experienced on my day-trip to Strandir.

 Strandir, by the way, is the plural form of the Icelandic term for a coast, which describes the route perfectly, as it will take you along the coastline of the eastern part of the Westfjords Region of Iceland.

-Above you will see a map of this area - I saw it hanging on the wall of Hotel Djúpavík - I hope you can see it clearly enough to figure out where I will be taking you in my travel-blog.
+The map above shows this area.
+I saw it hanging on the wall of Hotel Djúpavík.
+I hope you can see it clearly enough to figure out where I will be taking you in my travel blog.
 Mt.
-Urðartindur is not erupting - it is the reflection on the map ;)
+Urðartindur is not erupting, it is the reflection on the map ;)

 Reykjarvík at Strandir

-As you start your drive north on the scenic road number 643 along the coastline don't get startled when you see this sign above with "Reykjarvík" written on it - you are not on the wrong track ;)
+As you start your drive north on scenic road number 643 along the coastline, don't get startled when you see this sign above with "Reykjarvík" written on it - you are not on the wrong track ;)

 Iceland's capital city is called Reykjavík - this small little cove with a single farm is called ReykjaRvík - I hope nobody will ever make the mistake of putting in the extra R in Reykjarvík into their GPS and be directed to this remote place at Strandir.
-Similar coincidences have taken place and people have driven for several hundred kilometres in the wrong direction after adding an extra R to the place name.
+Similar incidents have occurred, and people have driven for several hundred kilometres in the wrong direction after adding an extra R to the place name.

-The most famous lost tourist in Iceland mistakenly added an R to Laugavegur in Reykjavík and ended up in LaugaRvegur street in Siglufjörður 380 kilometres away from his hotel.
+The most famous lost tourist in Iceland mistakenly added an R to Laugavegur in Reykjavík and ended up in LaugaRvegur street in Siglufjörður, 380 kilometres from his hotel.

 Kúvíkur